EMDR for First Responders

 Installation

-During installation, a positive result or neutral outcome is introduced and joins the memory processing.
-Adding this different perspective can create a less burdensome association and reduce trauma symptoms.
+A positive or neutral outcome is introduced during installation and joins the memory processing.
+Adding this perspective can create a less burdensome association and reduce trauma symptoms.

 Body Scan

-The body scan process helps resolve any residual issues that linger after desensitization and installation.
+The body scan process helps resolve issues after desensitization and installation.
 If any physical symptoms remain while recalling the memory, they can be resolved with the body scan aspect of treatment.

 Closure